Free Education for Everyone: Referendums

 In March 2009 the campaign's focus switched towards organising a national one day shutdown of third level education.
-In UCD a referendum was organised by F.E.E calling on the Students Union to organised a one-day shutdown of the college and campaign for a national shutdown which was passed by 83% of the vote (over 4000 students).
+In UCD a referendum was organised by FEE calling on the Students Union to organised a one-day shutdown of the college and campaign for a national shutdown which was passed by 83% of the vote (over 4000 students).
 Similar referendums were organised around the country.

 Blockade at the Department of Finance

 On 16 April, students from both the National University of Ireland Maynooth (NUIM) and University College Dublin (UCD) branches of FEE staged a direct action protest at the Department of Finance.
-While over 25 students held a demonstration outside the department, another 15 were inside the department.
+While almost 30 students held a demonstration outside the department, another 15 were inside.
 This achieved mass-media coverage on radio at the time, being picked up by Newstalk, Q102, Phantom FM and FM104, while also making it online and into the next days editions of many papers including the Irish Independent.

-The students stayed inside the department building for over 2 and a half hours.
+The students stayed inside the department building for almost three hours.
 No arrests were made in the end and the group left of their own free will, after handing in a letter to the department.
 A banner proclaiming 'UCD AGAINST FEES!' was hung over the stairs inside the building, while outside the NUIM banner read 'EDUCATION NOT EMIGRATION'.

 Occupation of Brian Walsh's constituency office

-Nine FEE students, participated in a peaceful sit-down protest by occupying the constituency office of Fine Gael TD and former mayor Brian Walsh in Bohermore, Galway, around midday on 30 November 2011.
+Nine FEE students participated in a peaceful sit-down protest by occupying the constituency office of Fine Gael TD and former mayor Brian Walsh in Bohermore, Galway, around midday on 30 November 2011.
 They unfurled a banner on the roof with the message, "FREE EDUCATION NOTHING LESS".
 They were imprisoned by the police and released a short time later.

-Enda Kenny "Egging" in UCD
+Enda Kenny egging

-On Thursday 29 November 2012, members of FEE UCD disrupted the opening of the UCD Student Centre and Sports Complex by Enda Kenny in protest against education cuts.
+On 29 November 2012, members of FEE UCD disrupted the opening of the UCD Student Centre and Sports Complex by Enda Kenny in protest against education cuts.
 Two eggs were thrown at Kenny before four students were forcibly removed from the centre by Gardaí.
-Although Kenny was not hit, UCD's vice-president for students was hit by accident.
+One missed him and hit the vice president for students by accident.